-This Constitution shall be translated from the English into Afrikaans, but in cases of dispute, the English version shall be used for the purpose of interpretation.
+This Constitution may be translated into any official language, but in the event of any inconsistency, conflict or dispute, the English version shall be used for the purpose of interpretation.
 The official copy of this Constitution shall be held for safekeeping at the Head Office of the Society.

 REGULATIONS TO THE CONSTITUTION

 The Academy and its member shall be represented in the General Council of the PSSA.
 The Executive Committee of the Academy shall appoint members to represent the Academy in the General Council of the Society.

 The Executive shall, at its next ensuing meeting, elect any member of the Academy to fill any vacancy which may for any reason occur.
 Such member shall serve in the position to which he is elected for the remaining period of the term of office of the current Executive.

 It shall be competent for the Executive Committee to appoint at its discretion any standing of “ad hoc” committees which it may deem necessary or desirable in promoting the aims and objectives of the Academy and to determine the powers and terms of reference of such committees.

 4. SUBSCRIPTIONS OF MEMBERS

 4.1 The annual subscriptions of ordinary members of the Academy shall, unless otherwise decided at an Annual or Special General Meeting, be the same as that from time to time applicable to ordinary members of the PSSA, provided that the member is a pharmacist.